 - 4 Steps to Help Your Kids Set Goals

 Goal setting for kids is one of the best ways to increase motivation.

-Defining, setting, and prioritizing your goals is the first step to accomplish what you want to do.
-If you have not clearly defined a goal that you want to accomplish, it is much harder to actually achieve it.
-When you set specific goals, it increases your motivation to take the steps to actualize them.
+Defining, setting, and prioritizing your goals is the first step to helping your child accomplish what they want to do.
+If they have not clearly defined a goal that they want to accomplish, it is much harder for them to actually achieve it.
+When your child sets specific goals, it increases their motivation to take the steps to achieve them.

 Setting goals and priorities can dramatically help your kids develop their executive function skills.

 Executive function skills are learned skills that develop quickly in childhood and teen years, but they keep developing into your mid-20s.
 With the research on neuroplasticity, we know that our brains are constantly evolving, and you can strengthen these skills no matter your age.

 By developing habits of note-taking, writing, and planning, you actively improve your executive function skills.
 By planning, estimating time, problem-solving, and reviewing, you improve your ability to plan and accomplish your task at hand the next time.

 Accomplishing your goals does not innately get better with age.
 Sure, most adults are often better at their executive function skills, but not everyone grows up to be able to accomplish their goals and what they want in life.
 Sometimes it is easy to get overwhelmed with everything else that is happening in the world and your life where your goals get put on the back burner.

 SMART is an acronym to help qualify your child’s goals.
 For each goal, ask, is it specific, measurable, achievable, relevant, and time-bound?

 - Attainable, Actionable